Table of Contents

 For Sharp Point Screws:

-- Simpler Making Process: This order lets production flow better without losing quality.
+- Simpler Manufacturing Flow: This order lets production flow better without losing quality.

 Understanding these making differences explains why some screws work better for certain jobs and helps builders pick the right screw for each task.